 All of our teachers understand that teaching children about emotions is instrumental in promoting adaptive emotion regulation patterns, which is crucial for social and academic success and well-being.

-In addition to requiring Bachelor’s degrees, all Teachers at Beginnings School participate in a Social-Emotional Intelligence Workshop before the school year starts, as well as weekly one-hour Clinical Trainings during the year.
+In addition to requiring Bachelor’s degrees, all Teachers at Beginnings School participate in our foundational training in promoting children's emotional, cognitive and social early learning before the school year starts, as well as weekly one-hour Clinical Trainings during the year.
 The Beginnings School Teacher Training program integrates theory with practice.
 It equips our teachers with the tools to help children develop in the context of a relationship with the necessary experiences for self-regulation, positive social interaction and academic success.

 These trainings focus on the emotional foundations of early development, learning and teaching, keeping educators up to date on current child development, neuroscience, and education research.
 Further, reflective supervision facilitated by Dr. Housman allows teachers to continually develop their own social-emotional skills and to understand how to better foster those skills in the children they teach.

 During the one-week orientation at the start of the school year or when a teacher joins the school, they receive a NAEYC Code of Ethical Conduct and Statement of Commitment.

 Their commitment to this standard of ethics in the care of young children is vital to each teacher’s success at Beginnings.